 Let's see.
-You plan to go to the U.S. for your higher education or first job.
+You plan to go to the US for your higher education or first job.
 So naturally, this has got you thinking about your finances.
 It is natural for anyone new to feel overwhelmed.
-Opening a bank account offers security for your funds and it is the first step to create a financial footprint in the country.
+Opening a bank account in USA. offers security for your funds and it is the first step to create a financial footprint in the country.
 Understandably, it might look like a daunting task, but we are here to guide you through it.
-Our blog will provide answers to some of the most frequently asked questions like, 'can a non-resident open a bank account in the U.S.?', 'What is the quickest way to open a bank account for a non-resident in the U.S., 'How long does it take to get a functional bank account in the U.S. for a non-resident?", so on and so forth.
-This blog will also provide you with information regarding selecting a suitable bank account, applying for one, and getting benefits from a bank account in the United States.
+Our blog will provide answers to some of the most frequently asked questions like, 'Can a non-resident open a US bank account?', 'What is the quickest way to open a US bank account from India?', 'How long does it take to get a functional bank account in the US for a non-resident?", so on and so forth.
+This blog will also provide you with information regarding selecting a suitable bank account, applying for one, and getting benefits from a US bank account.

-While a non-resident is permitted to open a bank account in the United States, the rules vary quite a bit.
-The 1964 Civil Rights Act explicitly gave private businesses in the U.S. the right to contract with foreign individuals or groups, making it easier for new residents of the U.S. to bank there.
+While a non-resident is permitted to open a US bank account from India, the rules vary quite a bit.
+The 1964 Civil Rights Act explicitly gave private businesses in the US the right to contract with foreign individuals or groups, making it easier for new residents of the US to bank there.

 Under the act, banks and credit unions have to follow a strict set of guidelines while verifying any application from someone who is non-American.
 However, the act was passed before 9/11 happened.
 Since then, it has become more difficult for foreigners to open accounts, engage in monetary transactions, or even conduct businesses with American financial institutions abroad.